liu7d7/blog/_posts/2023-09-08-mandelbrot-in-basic.markdown

 The interpreter is implemented as a tree-walker (cos it's easy) in Rust, and all rendering commands draw to a buffer of `u32` which is then blitted to an SDL surface.
 This separation should make it easier to later on compile to WASM and use in a webpage (fingers crossed).

-Alright, let's get to the Mandelbrot Set.
-I feel that it's a sort of acid test for languages, because it shows that a good amount of language constructs work, like comparisons, loops, and output, and also because it's so simple to implement.
+Alright, let's get to an example program.
+I feel that rendering the Mandelbrot Set is a sort of acid test for languages, because it shows that a good amount of language constructs work, like comparisons, loops, and output, and also because it's so simple to implement.

 | ![Mandelbrot Set program in koneko](https://cdn.upload.systems/uploads/2b66XgcU.png) |
 |:------------------------------------------------------------------------------------:|